mrw1986/fftcg-sync-service/docs/architecture.md

 ## Overview

 FFTCG Sync Service is a Firebase-based application designed to synchronize Final Fantasy Trading Card Game data.
 The system uses Firebase Cloud Functions for serverless operations, Firestore for data storage, and Firebase Storage for image management.
+For setup details, see our [Installation Guide](/setup/installation).

 ## System Diagram

 The diagram below illustrates the key components and their interactions.
 Each color represents a different component type:

 <ArchitectureDiagram :zoom="1.2" :showLabels="true" />